feniljain/knowledge-base/web-dev/backend/README.md

 - RESTler is the first stateful REST API fuzzing tool for automatically testing cloud services through their REST APIs and finding security and reliability bugs in these services: https://github.com/microsoft/restler-fuzzer
 - A curated list of data engineering tools for software developers: https://github.com/igorbarinov/awesome-data-engineering
 - A simple HTTP proxy that fogs over naughty URLs: https://github.com/stripe/smokescreen
+- Techniques and numbers for estimating system's performance from first-principles: https://github.com/sirupsen/napkin-math

 ## Videos: